qtremors/qtremors.github.io/README.md

 # 🌐 Project Overview

-This repository features two distinct versions of a personal portfolio website, each with its own unique aesthetic and technical approach:
+This repository hosts my **personal portfolio**, which I've built in two distinct versions, each with its own unique aesthetic and technical approach:

 - 🌇 **[`index.html`](https://qtremors.github.io/tremors)** – A modern, Material Design-inspired UI with smooth animations, a dark mode toggle, and interactive elements.
 - 👨‍💻 **[`indextui.html`](https://qtremors.github.io/tremors/indextui.html)** – A terminal-inspired TUI (Text User Interface) with a retro feel, featuring multiple themes, fonts, and a CSS-only splash screen.

-Both versions are fully responsive, minimalist, and built with clean, semantic HTML and CSS.
-The TUI version is completely JavaScript-free, while the modern version uses vanilla JS to enhance user experience.
+Both versions are **fully responsive**, minimalist, and built with **clean, semantic HTML and CSS**.
+The TUI version is completely **JavaScript-free**, while the modern version uses **vanilla JS** to enhance user experience.

 ---